rowanmanning/resave/README.md

 A middleware generator for compiling and saving static resources.
 Use with [Connect][connect] or [Express][express] and [static middleware][serve-static].
 Resave is a low-level middleware generator, here are some derivative projects:

   - [Resave Browserify][resave-browserify] - A middleware for compiling and saving Browserify bundles
+  - [Resave Sass][resave-sass] - A middleware for compiling and saving Sass files

 [![NPM version][shield-npm]][info-npm]
 [![Node.js version support][shield-node]][info-node]